Frequently Asked Questions

 Does the school have a code of conduct?

-EMIS adheres to a common code of practice, which forbids drugs, tobacco (on campus smoking is always forbidden), alcohol on school property, sexual activity in any public area including student rooms, ‘hazing’, bullying or harassment, assault, and stealing.
-Furthermore, our school is required to have clear expectations with regard to attendance, academic integrity, respect for curfew and alcohol off campus.
-There are more details regarding the rules on our website.
+EMIS adheres to a common code of practice, which forbids drugs, tobacco (on-campus smoking is always forbidden), alcohol on school property, sexual activity in any public area including student rooms, ‘hazing’, bullying or harassment, assault, and stealing.
+Furthermore, our school has clear expectations with regard to attendance, academic integrity, respect for curfew, and alcohol off campus.
+More details regarding the rules and the Code of Conduct will be sent to the student and guardians before arrival.
+The Code of Conduct must be signed before the student comes to our institution.

-What are the policies with regard to parents visiting during the year?
+What are the policies regarding parents visiting during the year?

 Parents can visit but they won’t be able to sleep on campus.
 However, there are many hotels nearby.

-For international students who will only go home at the end of the school year and would like to stay on campus during holidays, will the cafeteria, residence and other services be available?
-Yes.
+For international students who will only go home at the end of the school year and would like to stay on campus during holidays, will the cafeteria, residence, and other services be available?

 Is there a school uniform?

-No, but students must dress in presentable and appropriate clothing.
+No, but students must dress in presentable and appropriate clothing according to our dress code.

 What can students do during the weekend?

-Weekends are a great time to relax, interact with fellow students, do sports, activities, rest, do homework, assignments, explore, read.
-Way too informal!!
-Much like what they would have done at home, they can do here.
-The school will arrange some activities from time to time such as organized trips, guest speakers, group activities, etc.
+Weekends are a great time to relax, interact with fellow students, do sports, activities, rest, homework, and assignments, explore, and read.
+What they would do at home, they can do here.
+The school arranges some activities from time to time such as organized trips, guest speakers, group activities, etc. Locals can go home every weekend and invite other students to their homes (as long as the invitee presents a signed parent’s permission to the school).
+On Big Shabbats (monthly event), all students must stay on campus.

 How will students travel if they want to shop?
 Will they need to ride public transportation?